 - A child may be looking at or doing something that they shouldn’t online if they immediately switch screens when you come near

-- Parents should always watch their children’s online activity.
+- Parents should always watch their Children’s online activity.
 Start by checking the Internet History to see the sites that the child has visited.
-If Internet history is being deleted there needs to be a repercussion.
-This is the second occasion where we will tell a parent to remove a device.
-A child is not entitled to privacy on digital devices or on Apps or Social Media, before you are confident that they are mature enough to have developed a resilience to deal with, and avoid harmful content.
-A parent must be aware at all times of what content is being accessed by their children
+If the Internet history has been deleted, then there needs to be a repercussion.
+This is the second occasion where we will tell a parent to remove a device from a child

 - Discuss what they have seen, do they understand the content, that it may not be how people behave in the real world

 - It is important to encourage positive behaviour in a relationship.
 Parents should explain what a healthy relationship consists of.
-Discourage the unrealistic expectations that can form as a result of exposure to pornography
+Discourage the unrealistic expectations that can form as a result of exposure to Online Pornography

 - It is very important to commence the discussion about sexual content online as early as possible.
 Discussion does not mean educate.
-Children will be exposed to this content.
-They need the cognitive comprehension to tell the difference between fact and fiction
+Children will be see this type of content.
+So they need the ability to tell the difference between fact and fiction